-The FEIE is an election that is made on your tax return that requires you to explain your foreign income, your exclusion reason (there are 2 exclusion options), and your history of visiting the country during that tax year.
+The FEIE is an election that is made on your tax return that requires you to explain your foreign income, the reason for your exclusion, and your travel history during that tax year.
 The IRS has the ability to check customs records, so you want your Form 2555 (Foreign Earned Income Exclusion) to be pristine.

 Your Passive Income Will.
 Not.
 Be.
 Excluded.